Hong0249/Hong0249/README.md

 - 👋 Hi, I’m Xuan Hong
 - 👀 I’m interested in doing some sus stuff :monocle_face:
-- 🌱 I’m currently learning Python for cryptography
+- 🌱 I’m currently learning Python for AI as well as hacking sus :suspect:

 <!---